 Soil hungry farmers came to the Salinas Valley in the early 1900s to establish this town, the first pre-planned community in the region.
 Getting an acre of land was truly the luck of the draw for these early settlers, many of them Danish and Swiss immigrants.
 It was the lure of wide-open acreage, 4,000 acres in total, that enticed them to settle this arid, windswept area.

 The land, part of the original Arroyo Seco Rancho, was owned by the California Home Extension Association.
 It was put up for sale in a public drawing in Los Angeles in 1905.
 Each acre came with water rights, and a purchase of 2.5 acres gave the buyer an option on a lot in town.

-Those fortunate property owners were the beginnings of Clark City.
+Those fortunate property owners were the beginnings of Clark Colony.
 They were an intrepid group with a common bond, an understanding that to flourish they needed to create a community.
 The official town name became Greenfield after the president of the Association, Edward Greenfield.
 Or, it could have been a nod to the color of the surrounding alfalfa fields.
 The historical consensus leans to the side of Mr. Greenfield.

 In the early days, dry farmers pitched tents for their families who all worked the land, growing wheat and barley in addition to alfalfa.
 The Clark County Water Company developed an irrigation system of canals, bringing water from the Arroyo Seco River to the thirsty crops.
 The struggle to farm challenged even the hardiest families.
 Land was sold to a new crop of immigrants, the Swiss.
 They brought with them the expertise for a new industry, dairy farming.
 Wells were dug to help supplement the irrigation system and milk cows were a fixture of the landscape well into the 1940s when row crops began to dominate the agricultural panorama of the Valley.

 Greenfield continues to be a destination for those looking to put down roots in place that honors its past by staying true to the ideals of its forefathers — celebrating together is key to this forward thinking community.

 It’s early history is notable.